JackInSightsV2/Semantic-Media-Compression/04-ethical-considerations/authenticity-truth-preservation.md

 ### Semantic Drift and Evolution

 **Language Evolution**: How semantic compression systems should adapt to changing language use and cultural meanings over time
-**Cultural Shift Accommodation**: Maintaining relevance and accuracy as cultural contexts and values evolve **Knowledge Base Updates**: Integrating new factual discoveries and corrections into existing semantic databases **Bias Correction**: Continuously updating systems to address newly identified biases and inaccuracies in semantic models
+**Knowledge Base Updates**: Integrating new factual discoveries and corrections into existing semantic databases **Bias Correction**: Continuously updating systems to address newly identified biases and inaccuracies in semantic models

 ### Intergenerational Truth Transfer

 **Historical Accuracy Maintenance**: Preserving accurate historical context across multiple generations of semantic compression
-**Cultural Memory Preservation**: Ensuring that important cultural knowledge and practices are not lost or distorted through repeated compression cycles
 **Educational Continuity**: Maintaining the educational value and factual accuracy of semantic content over extended time periods
 **Legacy System Compatibility**: Ensuring that truth preservation mechanisms remain effective as underlying technologies evolve